How to access EODATA using boto3 on Creodias

 Installing boto3

-Follow the appropriate procedures on installing boto3:
+Follow the appropriate procedure for installing boto3.

 Installing boto3 on Linux

-sudo apt install python3-boto3
+eouser@vm01:~$ sudo apt install python3-boto3

 Installing boto3 on Windows

-Follow this article to install boto3 on Windows: How to Install Boto3 in Windows on CREODIAS
+Follow this article to install boto3 on Windows: How to Install Boto3 in Windows on Creodias

 How to execute scripts found in this article